-11.1.2 Retaining walls facing the public realm must be stepped where retaining exceeds 1.5m.
-This must include a 600mm planting bed.

-Retaining walls that are visible from the public realm must be built from materials that complement your home.

-Timber sleeper or painted concrete retaining walls permitted.
-Refer to Sections 9.2 & 9.3 Materials and Colours.
-600mm 1m 1m 1m
+- 11.1.2 Retaining walls facing the public realm must be stepped where retaining exceeds1.5 metres.This must include a 600 millimetres planting bed. - \Retaining walls that are visible from the public realm must be built from materials that complement your home. - \Timber sleeper or painted concrete retaining walls permitted.
+Refer to Section 9.2 and 9.3 Materials and Colours.

-11.1.3 Maximum height of retaining walls on a lower boundary (regardless of whether it faces the public realm) must not exceed 1.2m in height unless otherwise approved by Hume City Council.
+11.1.3 Maximum height of retaining walls on a lower boundary (regardless of whether it faces the public realm) must not exceed 1.2 metres in height unless otherwise approved by Hume City Council.